neongreen/artyom.me/lens-over-tea-2.md

 ~~~
 06:56 <puregreen> edwardk: have you still got that roconnor's proof that
-the (former) 3rd traversal law follows from the 2nd law? could you put it on
+the (former) 3rd traversal law follows from the second law? could you put it on
 lpaste or somewhere?
 07:00 <edwardk> puregreen: not handy
 ~~~